 Though light therapy is

-Some insurances may cover the cost of the light therapy box, especially if your healthcare provider recommends light therapy.
+Some insurance plans may cover the cost of the light therapy box, especially if your healthcare professional recommends light therapy.
 If you have medical insurance, then checking with your insurance provider is a good idea.

 Also, inexpensive alternatives are available.
 You can replace commonly used light bulbs in your home with brighter full spectrum (also known as broad spectrum) light bulbs.

 The bulbs cost more than regular light bulbs, but their light is similar to natural sunlight.